-If you have time, plan for at least 2 whole days for your Vermont cider trail.
+If you have time, plan for at least 2 whole days for your Vermont Cider Trail adventure.

-To do this, visit all the cideries in one day, but leave out Hall Home and Eden Specialty Ciders for the second day.
-Make sure you to identify cideries that also cater lunches and dinners, scheduling the visit with these in mind so you don’t go hungry.
+Make sure you identify cideries that also cater lunches and dinners, scheduling the visit with these in mind so you don’t go hungry.

-When’s the best time to embark on the Vermont Cider Trail?
+When’s the best time to tour the Vermont Cider Trail?